Search Freeholders' Records

-Addresses can be difficult to search because, in some cases, the name of a town is given, but not the street, whereas in others the street name is given, but no town.
+Addresses can be difficult to search because, in some cases, the name of a town is given, but not the street, but in others the street name is given, but no town.

 Refining your search

 You may enter more than one search criteria.
-Refining your search is recommended in order to restrict results to a manageable number, e.g. searching simply on surname for 'Wilson' returns in excess of 950 hits, whereas searching for surname 'Wilson' and forename 'Joseph' returns 25 hits.
+Refining your search is recommended in order to restrict results to a manageable number, for example searching simply on surname for 'Wilson' returns more than 950 hits, but searching for surname 'Wilson' and forename 'Joseph' returns 25 hits.